New projects for 2023 – 2024

 Understanding the origins of humankind and our place in the cosmos has been one of society’s big questions since ancient times.
 The debate about whether Christianity and biological evolution are compatible is well known but in Africa, there are also cultural perspectives on these big questions.

 In Mali, the Dogon are an ethnic people group with their own languages, religious beliefs and knowledge about the cosmos.
 According to Dogon creation mythology, the god Ama created all matter in the universe.
 Today, some Dogon have become Christians or Muslims.

 Working with GBEEM Mali, the IFES national movement, biologist Nou Poudiougo will conduct a research project that will improve our understanding of the origin of humankind from a biblical, scientific and cultural (Dogon) perspective.
 Nou’s study will explore the similarities, differences and interactions between these three areas of knowledge.
 The project includes a literature review and surveys of cosmologists, anthropologists, pastors and other professionals.
 A seminar with GBEEM students will gather Christian students’ perspectives on the origin of humankind and also equip them to engage in constructive dialogue on this topic.
 Nou will present his findings in a scholarly article.

 — Nou Poudiougo is an assistant professor of ecology at Bamako University in Mali.

-Watch a 3-minute video about Nou’s project:
+Watch a 3-minute video about Nou’s project from 2022: